chmosquera/chmosquera.github.io/_portfolio/nlp_yelp_analysis.md

 categories:
   - project
 tags:
-  - grad
+  - Graduate
-  - research
+  - Research
-  - nlp
+  - NLP
 ---

 _This project was created for a Master's course in Natural Language Processing at Cal Poly.
 The github repo is available [here](https://github.com/chmosquera/nlp-yelp-research)._